jamesroutley/routley.io/tech/_posts/2017-08-16-analyse-test-c-with-python.md

 ## Shared library

-`ctypes` interacts with with shared libraries.
+`ctypes` interacts with shared libraries.
 We can compile our stack to a shared library with:

 ```
 $ clang -shared -o stack.so -fPIC stack.c